jsor/geokit/README.md

 A math instance provides two methods to calculate the distance between 2 points on the Earth's surface:

-* `distanceHaversine(LatLng $from, LatLng $to)`: Calculates the approximate sea level great circle (Earth) distance between two points using the Haversine formula.
+* `distanceHaversine(Geokit\LatLng $from, Geokit\LatLng $to)`: Calculates the
+  approximate sea level great circle (Earth) distance between two points using the Haversine formula.
-* `distanceVincenty(LatLng $from, LatLng $to)`: Calculates the geodetic distance between two points using the Vincenty inverse formula for ellipsoids.
+* `distanceVincenty(Geokit\LatLng $from, Geokit\LatLng $to)`: Calculates the
+  geodetic distance between two points using the Vincenty inverse formula for ellipsoids.

 ```php
 $distance1 = $math->distanceHaversine($from, $to);